atlasai/aiwizards/README.md

 # aiwizards
 Code Challenge test references other than the wizards weekly challenges.
+There is a link above to the original article, for the sites below.

 1. <a href="https://www.topcoder.com/challenges/?pageIndex=1">TopCoder</a>